Subbath Cluster Dynamical Mean-Field Theory: Introduction

 The Exact Diagonalization (ED) method~\cite{Caffarel:1994,dagotto} provides numerically exact solutions at zero temperature, albeit with the limitation of a small system size.
 Indeed, it is computationally limited due to exponential Hilbert space scaling.
 The Hilbert space dimension grows as $4^{N_{\rm c} + N_{\rm b}}$ for $N_{\rm c}$ cluster sites and $N_{\rm b}$ bath orbitals.
+Among the ED based family of impurity solvers, the Configuration Interaction (CI) variant~\cite{CI-REF-1, CI-REF-2, CI-REF-3, CI-REF-4, CI-REF-5, CI-REF-6, CI-REF-7} tackles larger problems by operating in a subspace of the full Hilbert space.
+Hence, its validity depends intrinsically on the overlap between the exact ground state and the CI truncated subspace.
+Another ED-related method, the Distributional Exact Diagonalization (DED)~\cite{DED-REF-1, DED-REF-2, DED-REF-3}, averages the pole distributions of multiple smaller random Anderson impurity problems as an approximation to the self-energy.

-In this work, we present a CDMFT implementation that divides the bath into subbaths, enabling independent treatment of reduced Hilbert spaces while preserving the physics of the full system.
-The approach extends standard CDMFT~\cite{kotliar_cellular_2001-3, lichtenstein_antiferromagnetism_2000-4} with ED impurity solvers~\cite{pyqcm} in order to increase the size of the bath at constant computational cost.
-We demonstrate agreement with exact solutions~\cite{lieb-wu} and established benchmarks~\cite{pyqcm} while accessing system sizes beyond previous ED-CDMFT capabilities.
+In this work, we present a CDMFT implementation that divides the bath into \textit{subbaths}, enabling independent treatment of reduced Hilbert spaces while preserving the physics of the full system.
+The subbaths approach extends standard CDMFT~\cite{kotliar_cellular_2001-3, lichtenstein_antiferromagnetism_2000-4} with ED impurity solvers~\cite{pyqcm} in order to increase the size of the bath at constant computational cost.
+We demonstrate agreement with exact solutions~\cite{lieb-wu} and establish benchmarks~\cite{pyqcm} while accessing system sizes beyond previous ED-CDMFT capabilities.

 Section~\ref{sec: method} presents the method, beginning with standard CDMFT, then introduces the subbath decomposition, symmetries, and addresses the main issues arising from the discreteness of the bath.
-Section~\ref{sec: results} provides validation and large-system applications.
+Section~\ref{sec: results} provides validation, large-systems and applications on doped systems.
 Section~\ref{sec: discussion} discusses computational aspects and potential applications.
 In the supplemental material, one can find the version of the code used to produce the results presented in this work.